-Claire is winner of 17 literary awards including the 2019 Rubery Prize Book of the Year, Remembering Shanghai follows five generations from imperial China to modern-day Hong Kong.
+Claire’s Remembering Shanghai has won 29 book awards, including the Writer’s Digest Grand Prize and Rubery Award Book of the Year.
+The family memoir follows five generations from imperial China to modern-day Hong Kong.
 Isabel grows up in the wealthy Sun family in glamorous 1930s Shanghai.
-When Mao comes to power, she journeys to Hong Kong, unaware that she will never see her father again. […]
+When Mao comes to power, she journeys to Hong Kong, unaware that she will […]

 Our event on 11 March 2019 at the FCC was a big success!
 Claire Chao, co-author of Remembering Shanghai: a Memoir of Socialites, Scholars, and Scoundrels with her mother, Isabel Sun Chao, fascinated us with backstory about the 10 year process of researching and writing her book as well as sharing valuable information about her decision […]